 - ⅓ cup melted refined coconut oil, or other neutral flavored oil such as avocado or canola

 - ⅔ cup plain unsweetened almond milk, or non-dairy milk of choice

 - 1 ½ cups gluten free oat flour

 - ¼ teaspoon kosher salt

-Spoon 2-3 heaping tablespoons of the batter at a time into a greased muffin pan.
+- Spoon 2-3 heaping tablespoons of the batter at a time into a greased or lined muffin pan.

 - Bake for 15-18 minutes, or until the edges begin to pull away from the sides and a toothpick comes out clean.

 - Allow to cool for 5 minutes in the pan, then remove to a rack to cool completely.